philip-brohan/IRData/docs/index.rst

 OWData: An API for accessing synoptic-timescale reanalyis data
 ==============================================================

-This code library extends `Iris <http://scitools.org.uk/iris/docs/latest/index.html>`_) in providing tools for accessing general circulation model (GCM) data.
+This code library extends `Iris <http://scitools.org.uk/iris/docs/latest/index.html>`_ in providing tools for accessing general circulation model (GCM) data.
 It uses Iris data structures and methods for handling the data, and adds to it by providing functions for importing synoptic-timescale reanalysis data from several sources.

-The idea is have an API for loading synoptic-timescale reanalysis data into an iris Cube.
+The idea is have an API for loading synoptic-timescale reanalysis data into an :class:`iris.cube.Cube`.
 That is, to say something like:

 'from the CERA20C reanalysis, load the 2m air temperature at 7am (utc) on 16th October 1987.`

 and the code would find and download the data, interpolating to the requested time as necessary.
 This module provides such an API, for several reanalyses.
 The request above is:

 .. code-block:: python

     import datetime
     dtime=datetime.datetime(1987,10,16,7)
     import OWData.cera20c as cera20c